Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_mc00_curiosity_pro/pic32cm_mc_curiosity_getting_started/readme.md

 <span style="color:blue"> *Because Microchip regularly update tools, occasionally issue(s) could be discovered while using the newer versions of the tools.
 If the project doesn’t seem to work and version incompatibility is suspected, It is recommended to double-check and use the same versions that the project was tested with.* </span>

 ## Setup:
-- Connect the PIC32CM MC Curiosity Nano Evaluation Kit to the Host PC as a USB Device through a Type-A male to micro-B USB cable connected to Micro-B USB (Debug USB) port
+- Connect the PIC32CM MC00 Curiosity Pro Development Board to the Host PC as a USB Device through a Type-A male to micro-B USB cable connected to Micro-B USB (Debug USB) port
 <img src = "images/hardware.jpg" align="middle" width="500" height="500">

 ## Programming hex file: